-2.8.5 Imaging of the spleen
+2.8.5 Ultrasound examination of the spleen

 The spleen is a homogenous organ with a smooth echotexture and border.
 It is hypoechoic compared to the liver but hyperechoic compared to the kidney.
-A useful acronym to remember echogenicity of the major abdominal organs is PLiSK, ranging from the most hyperechoic (the pancreas) to the most hypoechoic, (the kidneys)
+A useful acronym to remember echogenicity of the major abdominal organs is PLiSK, ranging from the most hyperechoic (the pancreas) to the most hypoechoic, (cortex of the kidney)1